opencontri/opencontri/README.md

-- 👋 Hi, I’m @opencontri
+- 👋 Hi, I’m Popastack
-- 👀 I’m interested in Programming
+- 👀 I’m interested in Programming and Developement
-- 🌱 I’m currently learning Open Source
+- 🌱 I’m currently learning Open Source for Collaboration
-- 💞️ I’m looking to collaborate on Web Dev Projects
+- 💞️ I’m looking to collaborate on OpenSource Projects

 <!---
 opencontri/opencontri is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.